-Based upon the data collected through year three, education, wage-related concerns within employment opportunities, housing quality, healthcare access and options, transportation, food security, and childcare have continually presented systemic barriers to members meeting specific household goals both in the Zone 1 NWP efforts and in rural RISE cohorts.
-These barriers were also noted in Year 4 and 5.
-NWP members also continued to make significant improvements toward self sufficiency.
-For example, data collected from Cohorts 1-9 demonstrated a total income increase of 32%, which is a monthly increase of \$16,174 or \$505 per household.
-Financial literacy and coaching continued to be one of the most significant project activities in members achieving financial objectives.
-Participants in Cohorts 1-9 also made significant achievements in health and wellness, housing security, and social assets during years 1-3 of programming.
+Based upon the data collected through Year 3, education, wage-related concerns within employment opportunities, housing quality, healthcare access and options, transportation, food security, and childcare have continually presented systemic barriers to members meeting specific household goals both in the Zone 1 NWP efforts and in rural RISE cohorts.
+These barriers were also noted in Years 4 and 5.
+However, NWP members continued to make significant improvements toward self-sufficiency.
+For example, data collected from cohorts one through nine demonstrated a total income increase of 32%, which is a monthly increase of \$16,174 or \$505 per household.
+Financial literacy and coaching continued to be one of the most significant project activities in helping members achieve financial objectives.
+Participants in these same cohorts also made significant achievements in health and wellness, housing security, and social assets during Years 1-3 of programming.
 RISE youth programming (for children of RISE participants) was also introduced.

-Year 4: In Year 4, the RISE curriculum was created and implemented to address factors related to self sufficiency and social mobility and expansion into rural communities began.
-Through March 20, 2020, 426 members within 111 households were served, impacting the lives of an estimated 426 individuals in 18 cohorts located in Springfield, Aurora, and Salem, Missouri.
-The median increase in household income of RISE members was 32% last year and an increase of 25.4% (\$7,596) during Year 4.
-This increase in income was reflective of the 41 active households.
-Increased RISE household income was associated with several factors including increased hours worked, new employment for members previously unemployed, and an overall increase in hourly wages.
-Participants reported raises were received as a result of minimum wage increases and meeting employment milestones that included automatic raises.
+Year 4: In Year 4, the RISE curriculum was created and implemented to address factors related to self-sufficiency and social mobility, and expansion into rural communities began.
+Through March 20, 2020, the program served 426 members within 111 households, impacting the lives of an estimated 426 individuals in 18 cohorts located in Springfield, Aurora, and Salem.
+The median increase in household income of RISE members was 25.4% (\$7,596) during Year 4.
+This increase in income was reflective of 41 active households.
+Increased RISE household income was associated with several factors, including increased hours worked, new employment for members previously unemployed, and an overall increase in hourly wages.
+Participants reported raises were received as a result of minimum-wage increases and meeting employment milestones that included automatic raises.

-The project exceeded the numbers of those anticipated to be served at project start.
+The project exceeded the number of participants anticipated to be served at project start.